Understanding Managed IT Services

 Managed Services vs. The Break-Fix Mentality

-Managed services are also a philosophical change in the way that a business deals with its technology.
-Instead of following the old-school tradition of break-fix (literally meaning wait until the server, desktops or other critical networking devices fail, then scramble to fix them) a business operating with a managed service focuses on the prevention of these issues before they disrupt employees, management and/or clients.
+Managed IT services are also a philosophical change in the way that a business deals with its technology.
+Instead of following the old-school tradition of break-fix (literally meaning wait until the server, desktops or other critical networking devices fail, then scramble to fix them) a business operating with a managed IT service focuses on the prevention of these issues before they disrupt employees, management and/or clients.

 Why Break-fix is no longer good enough for your business